NaClhv

 Miscellaneous questions

 So, that is the overall case for "Ahtohallan" being "God" in this universe.
-We've gone over a ton of reason for thinking so: it has the necessary characteristics to be "God", and it acts in a manner befitting "God".
+We've gone over a ton of reasons for thinking so: it has the necessary characteristics to be "God", and it acts in a manner befitting "God".
 But we're not quite done yet.

 There are some important, persistent questions that come up about the "Frozen" storyline and its universe, which I present below.
 Some of these questions have already been answered above, in the natural course of explaining things.
 Some of it can be answered by just carefully thinking about the story.
 Other answers are of dubious certainty.
 But, as the last point of evidence that 'Ahtohallan is God', some of these key questions can only be answered convincingly by this interpretation.